ndutiyeprosper/alx-pre_course/0x01-git/README.md

-My first readme which is updated
+My first readme which is updated.